phosseini/SentiPers/README.md

 * `data`
   * `main` original files of SentiPers that we made publicly available in XML format.
   * `extra` extra files in a different format than the XML files in the `main` folder.
 These are the files we decided to make public after publishing the original files.
   * `sentipers.xlsx` a single excel file that includes all the unique sentences from `main` and `extra` folders.
-We have included methods in `sentipers.py` to generate this file, in case you want to remove the file and have a fresh copy.
+We put the methods we wrote to generate this file in [`sentipers.py`](https://github.com/phosseini/SentiPers/blob/master/src/sentipers.py), in case you want to remove the file and have a fresh copy.

 We have also included two jupyter notebooks in this repository: